FanmengWang/fanmengwang.github.io/_pages/about.md

 His research lies in structured data-oriented machine learning and applications.
 In particular, He is very interested in geometric deep learning, graph representation learning, and AI4science.

+Feel free to reach him at fanmengwang@ruc.edu.cn for collaborations or discussions!

 # 🔥 News
-- [*2024.07*] One paper is accepted by CIKM 2024.
+- *2024.07*: &nbsp;🎉🎉 One paper is accepted by CIKM 2024.
 Thanks to all the collaborators!

 # 📝 Selected Publications